-Before the beginning of the Australia program students will need to have completed ONE of the following courses: BIO 5, BIO 30, BIO 43, BIO 101 or HUMBIO 2A
+Before the beginning of the Australia program students will need to have completed ONE of the following courses: BIO 5, BIO 30, BIO 43/ BIOHOPK 43, BIO 101 or HUMBIO 2A

 Immerse yourself in Australian culture while studying the enormous diversity of coral reefs and rainforests in Stanford’s program in Australian Coastal Studies.
 Ideal for students interested in environmental and ecological science and policy.